sanskrit/raw_etexts_english/blogs/manasataramgini/2006/07/2006-07-10_some-notes-of-the-shatsahasra-tradition.md

 Thus, I learnt some of these rahasyas that I wish to record as they are in danger of extinction.

-\-Several forms of pratya\~NgirA are offered Ajya homas a combine pUrNAhUtI, and tarpaNaM.
+- Several forms of pratya\~NgirA are offered Ajya homas a combine pUrNAhUtI, and tarpaNaM.
 The pratya\~NgirA-s invoked in this tradition
 are: 1) siddhalakShmI (She dances on the hands of the hands of the frightful ugratANDava bhairava who in turn stands on a preta.
 She smiles